YTread Logo

 pike

-and i wanted to show people a little
+and I wanted to show people a little bit

 different

-way to do it because i have a little
+way of doing it because I have a little bit

 different